Interactive Components

 Components in Depth

-1. it is renderable in a template
+1. It is renderable in a template

-2. it knows which part of itself to render during an AJAX request (snippets)
+2. It knows which part of itself to render during an AJAX request (snippets)

 Nette\ComponentModel\Component { IComponent }